30 Best US Museums for History Buffs main image

 Country Music Hall of Fame and Museum: Nashville, TN

 The Country Music Hall of Fame is one of the world's biggest museums and research centers that features music.
 What makes this museum unique is the dedication to preserving and interpreting American country music.
-This museum was founded in 1964 and has one of the world's largest music collections.

 (Image via Facebook)